 Genital warts, also known as condylomas, are one of the most common sexually transmitted diseases.
-They are caused by an infection with the human papilloma virus (HPV).
+They are caused by an infection with the human papillomavirus (HPV).
 There are many different types of HPV.
-Most are harmless, but a few can lead to cervical cancer (HPV 16 and HPV 18).
-That is why it is recommended that adolescents (11 years and older) are inoculated with a HPV vaccine before they become sexually active.
+Most of them are harmless.
+However, some may lead to cervical cancer (HPV 16 and HPV 18).
+That is why it is recommended that adolescents (11 years and older) are inoculated with an HPV vaccine before becoming sexually active.

-An external examination of the symptoms is usually sufficient to diagnose genital warts.
-Sometimes a colposcopy or a colonoscopy is carried out to assess how far the genital warts have spread.
+An external examination of genital warts is usually sufficient to diagnose an HPV infection.
+Sometimes a vaginal endoscopy or colonoscopy is carried out to assess how far the genital warts have spread.
 A tissue sample taken under local anaesthetic makes it possible to identify which type of HPV virus is causing the warts.

-There are various medical lotions and ointments available for treating genital warts.
+There are various medical lotions and ointments available for treatment.
 If they are not effective, the warts can be frozen with liquid nitrogen or removed using electrotherapy or laser therapy.
 However, the warts tend to regenerate and there is a high risk that they will return.